astronomer/docs/astro/runtime-release-notes.md

     </a>
 </p>

-Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Airflow project to provide a differentiated data orchestration experience.
+Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Airflow® project to provide a differentiated data orchestration experience.
 This document provides a summary of changes made to each available version of Astro Runtime.

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://cloud.astronomer.io/open-support-request).